 Clannad has to be my favorite Key anime to date.
-It is also one of my least favorite Key Visual Novel (ahead of bottom-placed Harvest Festa by a mile.)
+It is also one of my least favorite Key Visual Novels (but ahead of Litbus, Rewrite and bottom-placed Harvest Festa by a mile.)

 While I don’t agree with the anime’s lack of Higurashi-themed route play, I do believe that the anime was of a more suitable length than the Visual Novel.